 Lorna Ayers, Artistic Director

-The Fort Griffin Fandangle welcomes its new Artistic Director, Lorna Ayers.
+Lorna Ayers is the Artistic Director of the Fort Griffin Fandangle.
 Lorna has appeared in the summer production for over 30 years and has been a featured soloist.
-This year, she has traded her microphone for a director's chair bringing a wealth of directorial experience to the position.

 Lorna has been the director of Albany's community theater group, Albany Mainstreet Playhouse, since 1999.
 In that tenure, she has directed over 30 plays and musical featuring adults and children alike.
 She taught theater arts classes to elementary through high school students through "All the World's a Stage" hosted by the Aztec Theater.
 Lorna also starred in "Always...Patsy Cline" as the late legendary singer, performing for sold out theaters across the Big Country area and beyond.

-Although holding a bachelor's degree in nursing and recently retiring from nursing after 24 years, she has always had a love of the theater.
+Although holding a bachelor's degree in nursing, she has always had a love of the theater.
 Directing the Fandangle has been a longtime dream of hers.
 "Fandangle has been my family for so long.
 Some of my favorite memories come from my days spent at the Prairie Theater, singing, dancing and laughing with my friends.
 The Fandangle is the heart of Albany.
 It is an honor to continue this legacy."

 Born in Ranger and raised in Ft.
 Worth and El Paso, she moved to Oregon during high school.
 She was already serving as a choral and musical accompanist prior to graduation from Aloha High School, and later earned a degree in music and piano from Portland State University.
 Abel completed a Masters of Music from Hardin-Simmons University in Abilene in 2001, and has served as a collaborative pianist for productions at the Paramount Theater, Hardin-Simmons and Abilene Christian University.
 Abel has also taught private piano, organ, and voice lessons.